Care-full people change

-To deliver change, first and foremost, we are committed to upskilling our people and empowering leaders, with the support of a team of subject matter experts to provide oversight, governance, and transparency.
+To deliver change, first and foremost, we are committed to upskilling our people and empowering leaders, with the support of subject matter experts to provide guidance, oversight, and governance.

-- leaders who feel confident leading their own business-led change programmes
+- having confident leaders who can manage their own business-led change programmes

-- inclusion and diversity being at the heart of our approach and decision-making
+- ensuring change is inclusive and keeps diversity and wellbeing at the heart of our approach and decision-making

-- engagement of, and consultation with, our employees and the Nationwide Group Staff Union (NGSU) at an early and appropriate time in the change.
+- engaging in the consultation process with both our colleagues and the Nationwide Group Staff Union (NGSU) early in the process.

 Redundancy is the last resort

-Whilst it’s important that we follow processes to meet our external and legal obligations we do this with a human touch never losing sight of the people involved.
+Whilst it’s important that we follow processes to meet our external and legal obligations, we do this in a human centred way, never losing sight of the people involved.
 We understand that leaving the Society can be an important milestone for people and therefore we ensure that we do this in a professional and caring way.

-Through this programme, we can track and measure colleague sentiment in response to change; empower our leaders to effect change in the right way; and facilitate how we measure the impact of change on our inclusion and diversity profile.
+Throughout the change programme, we track and measure colleague sentiment using our People Questionnaire to review our colleagues’ response to change, how our leaders are affecting change, and it facilitates how we measure the impact of the change on our inclusion and diversity profile.